codecowboydotio/listener/README.md

 TO DO:
 ------------
-1) Signal handling.

-2) Logging levels via signals.

-3) OS Fingerprinting (may be a while off).
+1) OS Fingerprinting (may be a while off).

-4) More verbose logging.
+2) More verbose logging.

-5) General code cleanup.
+3) General code cleanup.

-6) Configure script
+4) Configure script